Jacqueline-Esbri/School_District_Analysis/README.md

 The purpose of this analysis was to generate a district-wide summary using Python and the Pandas library.
 The raw data was provided by several CSV files.
 The data was explored, inspected, manipulated, cleaned, and converted into DataFrames.

-The project's main goal was to analyze school district data and showcase trends in school performance.
+The project's main goal was to analyze a school district data and showcase trends in school performance.
 The data contained information on 15 schools and 39,170 students.
 The results found from this analysis may allow its leaders to make strategic decisions on school budgets and funding.